sleepyfran/duets/README.md

 # 🛠 Run it locally

 Duets is built with F# as an interactive CLI game.
-You can clone and run the CLI with:
+You can clone and run the CLI with building from source:

 ```bash
 git clone https://github.com/sleepyfran/duets.git